rolme/nodebucks/README.md

 # Node Bucks
-> The difference is measurable
+> Master of your own nodes.
 ---

 Node Bucks is a web application with a Rails API only backend and React/Redux front end.